-Currently I am responsible for running an 'Introduction to R for GeoSciences'.
-The course aims to introduce postgraduate researchers at the School of GeoSciences to the R statistical and programming environment, providing them with the basic skills required to carry out simple analysis and produce publication quality graphics.
-While the course is aimed at postgraduate students, previous attendees have included final year undergraduates as well as members of staff wishing to learn a new programming language.
-The course is also offered as part of Innovative Learning Week (ILW) at the University of Edinburgh
+Previously I was responsible for running an 'Introduction to R for GeoSciences'.
+The course was aimed at introducing postgraduate researchers at the School of GeoSciences to the R statistical and programming environment, providing them with the basic skills required to carry out simple analysis and produce publication quality graphics.
+While the course was aimed at postgraduate students, previous attendees have included final year undergraduates as well as members of staff wishing to learn a new programming language.
+The course was also offered as part of Innovative Learning Week (ILW) at the University of Edinburgh.
+Ultimately, this material was folded into the Ecological and Environmental Analysis course as part of the Ecological and Environmental Sciences undergraduate degree programme.

 University of Edinburgh,